MikePacey/Lancaster-HEC/docs/gpu.rst

 GPU jobs on the HEC are logged using NVidia's Data Centre GPU Manager suite, which summarises how much GPU resource is used by each job on a per-GPU level.
-The data is intended to intended to highlight cases where jobs make very little - or no - use of GPU resource, which indicates that they would be better run as CPU-only jobs.
+The logging is intended to highlight cases where jobs make very little - or no - use of GPU resource, which indicates that they would be better run as CPU-only jobs.
 The usage data is appended to the end of each jobs's *stdout* file.
-An example for the above job would
+An example for the **nbody** above job would
 be:

 .. code-block:: bash